 My basic philosophy is to teach the simplest system consistent with sounding native.
 So my advice to Dummies for commA, NURSE, GOAT and STRUT is to use ə in all of them: comm[ə], n[əə]s, g[əw]t and str[ə]t.

 Like Jones, I teach English schwa as a somewhat lowered mid central vowel.
-To sound native, foreigners need to learn this vowel and be able to stress it and (for Standard British) to lengthen it.
+To sound native, foreigners need to learn this vowel and be able to stress it and (for standard BrE) to lengthen it.
 And it must be kept distinct from both TRAP and PALM/START.
 This is not easy for most learners: happy is the English teacher whose foreign students have all mastered three qualities to differentiate Sam, psalm and sum/some.
 To insist on a fourth quality which has minimal functional value, and which is not necessary to sound standardly native, is in my opinion unnecessary for most learners.

 Of course for more advanced students, or for actors aiming at a specific dialect, we can and should cover the “footnote” details: for example, that some speakers have a more open/back vowel in NURSE, or in GOAT, or in stressed STRUT syllables especially under emphasis.
 But, for Dummies, all four lexical sets can be treated as containing ə.